usnistgov/mcvqoe/README.md

 # Summary
 The purpose of this software is to make quality of expirence (QoE) measurements for push-to-talk (PTT) communications systems.
-This python package develoved by NIST’s PSCR division contains a GUI for making these measurements.
+This Python package develoved by NIST’s PSCR division contains a GUI for making these measurements.
 This GUI is the recommended way to run the following QoE measurements: